chaithra1808/chaithra1808/README.md

 ## Hi there ,I'm Chaithra ✨

-🎓 I’m a Computer Science student at Chaitanya Bharathi Institute of Technology 🌱 Currently learning Cybersecurity, exploring areas like ethical hacking, digital forensics, vulnerability assessment, and tools such as Burp Suite, OWASP Juice Shop, Wireshark, and Kali Linux.
+🎓 I’m a Computer Science student at Chaitanya Bharathi Institute of Technology<br>
+🌱 Currently learning Cybersecurity, exploring areas like ethical hacking, digital forensics, vulnerability assessment, and tools such as Burp Suite, OWASP Juice Shop, Wireshark, and Kali Linux.<br>
-🚀 I'm building cool stuff and always open to collaborating on AI/ML, IoT, and cybersecurity ideas!
+🚀 I'm building cool stuff and always open to collaborating on AI/ML, IoT, and cybersecurity ideas!<br>

 ## 🌐 Socials: